yuxuibbs/WCA-Data-Django-App/README.md

 # WCA Data Django Application for SI 664 Fall 2018

-Notes:

-* filters and forms can take a while to load and update
-* sql dump file is ~200MB
-* the sql file that turns the database export into a relational database can take ~30 hours to run

 ## Purpose
 Explore the data that is in the World Cube Association results database export